 Lost In Translation

 Visit the Park Hyatt in Tokyo where Bill Murray and Scarlett Johansson meet in the top floor bar; walk the famous crossing at Shibuya and you can ever sing karaoke in the same place as Bob and Charlotte at Karaoke Kan, Shibuya-ku.
-Queue up ‘What’s so funny ’bout Peace, Love & Understanding’ by Elvis Costello if you really want to recreate the moment!
+Queue up ‘What’s so funny ’bout Peace, Love & Understanding’ by Elvis Costello if you really want to recreate that moment from Lost in Translation!

 The Beach (2000)